Wynonna Judd

-Wynonna Ellen Judd, or simply Wynonna (/waɪˈnoʊnə/ wy-NOH-nə; born Christina Claire Ciminella; May 30, 1964), is an American country music singer.
-She is one of the most widely recognized and awarded female country singers.
-In all, she has had 19 No. 1 singles, including those with The Judds, making her one of the best-selling country artists of all time.
-Her solo albums and singles are all credited to the single name Wynonna.
-She first rose to fame in the 1980s alongside her mother, Naomi, in the country music duo The Judds.
-They released seven albums on Curb Records, in addition to 26 singles of which fourteen were No. 1 hits.
+Wynonna Ellen Judd, known simply as Wynonna (/waɪˈnoʊnə/ wy-NOH-nə; born Christina Claire Ciminella; May 30, 1964), is an American country music singer.
+She is one of the most widely recognized and awarded female country musicians in history.
+She has had 19 No. 1 singles, including those with The Judds.
+She first rose to fame in the 1980s alongside her mother, Naomi, in their mother-daughter country music duo, The Judds.
+They released seven albums on Curb Records, in addition to 26 singles, of which 14 were No. 1 hits.

-The Judds disbanded in 1991 and Wynonna began a solo career, also on Curb.
-In her solo career, she has released eight studio albums, a live album, a holiday album, and two compilation albums, in addition to more than 20 singles.
-Her first three singles were "She Is His Only Need", "I Saw the Light", and "No One Else on Earth".
-All three reached number one on the U.S. country singles charts consecutively.
-In 1996 "To Be Loved by You" also hit number one, her fourth number one and top ten hit.
-Three of her albums are certified platinum or higher by the RIAA.
+The Judds disbanded in 1991, and Wynonna began a solo career (also on Curb).
+During her solo career, Wynonna has released eight studio albums, as well as a live album, a holiday album, and two compilation albums, with the releasing of more than 20 singles.
+Her first three singles, "She Is His Only Need", "I Saw the Light", and "No One Else on Earth" all reached No. 1 on the U.S. Billboard Hot Country Songs chart.
+In 1996, "To Be Loved by You" also hit number one, becoming her fourth number one and top-ten hit.
+Three of her albums are certified multiple-times platinum by the RIAA.
 Her most recent recording is Wynonna & the Big Noise, which was released on February 12, 2016, followed by the release of the single "Cool Ya'" that same month.
 "Recollections" was released in 2020.
 Wynonna is most recognized for her musical work, although she has also pursued other interests starting in the 2000s, including writing, acting, and philanthropy.

 In 2022, Wynonna was inducted into the Country Music Hall of Fame as a member of The Judds.

 Early life

-Wynonna was born Christina Claire Ciminella in Ashland, Kentucky, on May 30, 1964.
-Her mother (then known as Diana) had quickly married Michael Ciminella after being abandoned by Charles Jordan, her boyfriend and Judd's biological father.
-Jordan died in 2000.
+Wynonna was born Christina Claire Ciminella in Ashland, Kentucky northeast of Lexington on May 30, 1964.
+Her mother, Naomi Judd, (then known as Diana) quickly married Michael Ciminella after being abandoned by Charles Jordan, her boyfriend and Judd's biological father.
+Jordan died in August 2000.

-Her mother and Ciminella had a daughter together they named Ashley.
+Naomi Judd and Michael Ciminella had a daughter together whom they named Ashley.
 The couple moved with the two girls to Los Angeles in 1968, but were divorced by 1972.
-By 1976, The mother took the girls with her back to Kentucky.
-Christina was inspired by the country music that her mother listened to and learned to play guitar.
-In 1979 the family moved to Nashville, Tennessee, so Naomi and Christina could pursue musical careers.
-There her mother legally changed her name from Diana to Naomi, and Christina adopted the stage name "Wynonna" after the song "(Get Your Kicks on) Route 66", which mentions the town of Winona, Arizona, in the lyrics.
+By 1976, Naomi Judd took the girls with her back to Kentucky.
+Wynonna was inspired by the country music songs to which her mother listened, and learned to play guitar.
+In 1979 the family moved to Nashville, so Naomi and Wynonna could pursue musical careers.
+Then Wynonna's mother legally changed her name from Diana to Naomi, and Christina adopted the stage name "Wynonna" after the song "(Get Your Kicks on) Route 66", which mentions the town of Winona, Arizona, which is east of Flagstaff, in the lyrics.